 Features of a Savings Account

-- You earn interest on your money
+- Earns interest on deposited money

 - Low or zero minimum balance (depends on bank)

-- Limited number of transactions per month
+- Limited number of monthly transactions

 - Easy to open and manage